 One final note: this is a solid panel fence and as such it does not allow much air flow.
 Depending on the size of the yard, I wouldn’t recommend it for more than one side, or else the yard will not get much of a breeze.

-Project was completed in the summer of 1999.
-Because we moved in 2003, I have not seen the condition of the fence first-hand but according to my former neighbor it was still in good shape more than ten years later (2010) and in need of minor repairs in 2013.
-It is highly unlikely that the present owner applied any sealer to the fence since buying the house in 2003.
+This project was completed in the summer of 1999.
+Since we moved in 2003, I have not seen the condition of the fence first-hand.
+According to my former neighbor it was still in good shape more than ten years later (2010) and in need of minor repairs in 2013.
+It is highly unlikely that the present owner has done any maintenance to the fence since buying the house.